armbian/build/packages/bsp/sun60iw2-gpu/README.md

 ## Other open items

-- **`sunxi-sid.h`** — CONFIRMED missing from the Armbian `linux-headers` package (it doesn't ship the `bsp/` subtree).
-RESOLVED: the GPL header is vendored here (`sunxi-sid.h`, verbatim from `orange-pi-6.6-sun60iw2:bsp/include/`), shipped in the image at `/usr/local/share/sun60iw2-gpu/`, and the enabler stages it into the kernel headers tree before the DKMS build (into both `bsp/include/` and the generic `include/` root, since the module does `#include <sunxi-sid.h>` with angle brackets and needs it on the `-I` path).
-No network fetch needed; a download from the kernel source remains only as a standalone-run fallback.
+- **`bsp/include` headers** — Armbian's `linux-headers` package omits the vendor `bsp/` subtree, so the GPU DKMS build can't find `<sunxi-sid.h>`.
+RESOLVED two
+  ways:
+   - *Primary (general fix):* `pre_package_kernel_headers__sun60iw2_bsp_include` in
+     the family copies the kernel's own `bsp/include` into the headers package, version-matched, benefiting any out-of-tree module.
+Takes effect on the next image/kernel build.
+   - *Fallback (works on stock images too):* the GPL `sunxi-sid.h` is vendored here and shipped at `/usr/local/share/sun60iw2-gpu/`; the enabler stages it onto the compiler `-I` path (`include/` root + `bsp/include/`) if it isn't already present, with a kernel-source download only as a last resort.

-  CONFIRMED on hardware that this is the only `bsp/` header the build needs — with it staged, `img-bxm-dkms` 0.1.0-3 compiles fully against our 6.6 vendor kernel.
+  CONFIRMED on hardware that `sunxi-sid.h` is the only `bsp/` header the build needs — with it staged, `img-bxm-dkms` 0.1.0-3 compiles fully against our 6.6 vendor kernel.
 - **Does `img-bxm-dkms` 0.1.0-3 build against our 6.6 kernel?** Incipiens proved 0.1.0-2 builds against 6.6.98-sun60iw2; -3 is expected to as well, but untested.
 - **Hardware test.** Nothing here has been run on a board yet.